Oxymorphone: 7 things you should know

 - May also cause drowsiness and affect a person's ability to drive or operate machinery.
 Avoid alcohol at all times (alcohol can increase blood levels of the drug leading to fatal over-dosage).

-- Risk of addiction, abuse, and misuse is high with oxymorphone tablets which can lead to overdosage and death.
+- The risk of addiction, abuse, and misuse is high with oxymorphone tablets which can lead to overdosage and death.

 - May cause a discontinuation syndrome if abruptly stopped or interrupted (symptoms include restlessness, runny nose and eyes, muscle pain, perspiration, irritability, vivid dreams, insomnia).

 - Because of the risk of addiction and dependence, extended-release tablets should only be used for severe, chronic pain that requires around-the-clock, long-term opioid treatment and for which other treatments have been ineffective.